MV Livia

 Livia is a roll-on/roll-off (Ro/Ro) ferry operated by StraitNZ on its Wellington to Picton service across the Cook Strait.
 It was built in 2008, and originally named Norman Voyager.
-In 2025, the ship was sold to StraitNZ, where it entered into service in July 2025, filling in for sister Connemara which is heading to Singapore for drydock maintenance, and later replacing Strait Feronia.
+In 2025, the ship was sold to StraitNZ, where it entered into service in July 2025, filling in for sister Connemara which was temporarily out of action in Singapore for drydock maintenance, and later replaced the aging Strait Feronia.

 Norman Voyager

 The ship was built in 2008 by Cantiere Navale Visentini, Italy for Epic Shipping.
 She was chartered to LD Lines in 2008 and named Norman Voyager.
 She made her maiden voyage between Rosslare and Le Havre on 6 November 2008, when LD Lines operated a service in competition with Celtic Link Ferries between Rosslare and Cherbourg.
 In 2009 she was chartered to Celtic Link Ferries to replace the Diplomat, first operating between Rosslare, Cherbourg and Portsmouth, and before switching to the Rosslare–Cherbourg route at the end of 2009.
 She was chartered back to LD Lines in 2011 where she was re-registered in Le Havre, and operated between Marseille and Tunis.

 In December 2009 she was involved in the rescue of three fishermen following the MV Alam Pintar and FV Etoile des Ondes collision.
 A report stated "The conduct of the rescue was safe, efficient and in the best traditions of the merchant navy."
 Later in 2011 she moved to the Portsmouth – Le Havre route.

 In 2012 she was sold to Stena Line; from February 2013 to March 2014 she was operated by DFDS Seaways between Portsmouth and Le Havre.